Please see the paper (Kamulete 2022) for details. We denote the R

 To test for adverse shift, we need two main ingredients: outlier

-scores from a scoring function and a way to compute a p−value (or a Bayes factor).
-First,
+scores from a scoring function and a way to compute a \(p-\)value (or a Bayes factor).
+First, the

 observation a univariate score.
-Second, for p−value, we may use permutations.
+Second, for \(p-\)value, we may use permutations.
+The

 a user-defined scoring function.
 Sample splitting and out-of-bag